HF 718 with updates from 2024 passage of SF 2442

 Division X: Local Government Budgets and Taxpayer Statements

 Division X requires that county offices mail each property taxpayer an annual statement and change the budget process and timelines.
-All political subdivisions, including cities, must file a report annually by March 15 with the Iowa Department of Management (DOM) containing the information specified in the new law to be included in the mailings.
-Then, by March 20 (annually), the county auditor, using the information compiled and calculated by DOM, must send to each property owner or taxpayer within the county by regular mail an individual statement with the specified information (see below) broken out by political subdivision comprising the taxpayer’s taxing district.
+Beginning in FY26, all political subdivisions, including cities, must file a report annually by March 5 with the Iowa Department of Management (DOM) containing the information specified in the new law to be included in the mailings.
+For FY 25, this deadline was March 15, but was moved to March 5 under SF 2442, passed in 2024.
+Also included in SF 2442 was the requirement that the mailings include a link to information about the statement on the Iowa Department of Management website.
+Then, by March 15 (annually, also beginning with FY26), the county auditor, using the information compiled and calculated by DOM, must send to each property owner or taxpayer within the county by regular mail an individual statement with the specified information (see below) broken out by political subdivision comprising the taxpayer’s taxing district.

 Division X requires political subdivisions to hold a public hearing on the proposed property tax amounts for the budget year and new taxpayer statements.
 This is a hearing in addition to the public hearing required under Code of Iowa Section 24.9 (to approve the annual budget) and must be separate from any other meeting of the governing body, including any other meeting or hearing related to the political subdivision’s budget.
 No other business unrelated to the new hearing requirements can be discussed at the meeting at which this hearing is held.
 At the hearing, the political subdivision shall receive oral or written testimony from any resident or property owner of the political subdivision.
 After all, testimony has been received and considered, the governing body may decrease, but not increase, the proposed property tax amount to be included in the political subdivision’s budget.